 The Record of School Achievement (RoSA) is a cumulative credential showing Year 10 grades as well as any grades for Year 11 (Preliminary) courses completed.

 ACE reflects the recent legislative and policy changes associated with the Record of School Achievement in Stage 5.
 NESA policies in relation to Years 7–10 curriculum are incorporated in the ACE website.

 Dates and events

-All important dates and events that require action by NESA and individual schools in relation to assessment, examination and certification for the Record of School Achievement and the Higher School Certificate are listed in Key dates and events.
+All important dates and events that require action by NESA and individual schools in relation to assessment, examination and certification for the ROSA and the HSC are listed in the Timetable of Actions for Secondary Schools.